 II.
-General English Studies or Concentration Requirements: 15-18 credits comprehended by any of these concentrations may propose an individualized Student-Designed concentration.
+General English Studies or Concentration Requirements: 15-18 credits

+Students majoring in English may choose to pursue the 15-credit General English Studies option or an 18-credit concentration in any of several areas: Creative Writing; Cultural Studies; English for Early Childhood or Elementary Education; English for Secondary Education; Literary Studies; or Rhetoric and Composition.
+A student with a clearly defined interest that isn't comprehended by any of these concentrations may propose an individualized Student-Designed concentration.
 Students may pursue multiple concentrations by fulfilling the requirements of each (up to 6 credits may be counted for more than one concentration).
 The requirements of each of these options are described below.
 Students must complete a total of 42 credits to complete the English major, no matter which of the options they choose.